HazyResearch/deepdive/doc/doc/basics/extractors.md

 A `tsv_extractor` is very similar to the default `json_extractor`, but its performance is optimized:
-[TSV](https://en.wikipedia.org/wiki/Tab-separated_values) is used instead of JSON to achieve higher processing speed.
+[TSV](https://en.wikipedia.org/wiki/Tab-separated_values) is used instead of JSON.
+The performance bottleneck in `json_extractor`, a less optimized scheduler, is avoided in this extractor type.
 A `tsv_extractor` takes data defined by an `input` query and produces new tuples as output.
 These tuples are written to the `output_relation`.
 The function for this transformation can be any executable defined in `udf`: